littlejbirdie/Multi-Instance-Roblox-Handler/README.md

 6. Follow the on-screen prompts.

 ## Reference
-See the AutoHotkey v2 Documentation for specific information about the syntax for entering your sequences https://www.autohotkey.com/docs/v2/lib/Send.htm
+See the AutoHotkey v2 Documentation for specific information about the syntax for entering your sequences ("https://www.autohotkey.com/docs/v2/lib/Send.htm")
+Watch my youtube video to see how it works and how to customize it ("https://youtu.be/Gptn6WB1LEQ")